Georgia Democrats file challenges to keep Kennedy and others off presidential ballot

 “Most voters now are not affiliated," Sharpe said.
 "What are they telling us?
 They want other choices.”

-“We expect to be challenged in every state that we file in this year," said Rick Lass, ballot access director for Green Party nominee Jill Stein.
+“We expect to be challenged in every state that we file in this year," said Rick Lass, ballot access director for the Green Party's Stein.

 Bernard Tamas, a professor at Georgia's Valdosta State University who studies third parties, says such challenges are “standard."
 Even if they're unsuccessful, he said challenges bleed resources from candidates who don’t have as much money to begin with.
 Tamas said opposition from Democrats appears more intense in 2024, though.